 This UHC Day, you too can “Act with Ambition” to express solidarity towards achieving UHC.
 If you are in Dhaka, Bangladesh, please do join our UHC Day Rally on December 12.
 For more information, please check the Facebook Event page here.

-Dr. Nahitun Naher is a senior research associate at the Centre of Excellence for Universal Health Coverage at James P Grant School of Public Health, BRAC University.
+This blog was written by Dr Nahitun Naher, a senior research associate at the Centre of Excellence for Universal Health Coverage at BRAC School of Public Health.